Timber90/project-template/README.md

 ## Database
 The database is a nea4j database.
 It is represented in graphs or rows.
+Nodes are created using something like a create statement example below.
 To create the Databse I have used statement like bellow:

 #### Create Statement Constituencies